Back to Blog

 Veterinary clinics.
 While HIPAA technically covers human health information, many states have veterinary privacy laws, and client billing information is still subject to data protection requirements.
 Veterinary practices increasingly adopt the same compliance standards as human healthcare for liability protection.

-Trillet includes five compliance certifications on every plan.
+Trillet includes HIPAA, SOC 2 Type II, GDPR, and TCPA on every plan, plus ACMA coverage for Australian telecommunications.
 Each serves a different regulatory requirement, and healthcare businesses operating in the US, Australia, or the EU may need several of them simultaneously.

 HIPAA governs the handling of protected health information in the United States.
 Any AI system processing patient calls must comply.